 - Memorial Plaques held by the Australian War Memorial

-Also includes examples of commemorative scroll, King's letters, telegram with official notification of death and letter of condolence from Captain of the Battalion.
+Includes examples of the form letter which accompanied the Memorial Plaque, commemorative scroll, King's letters, telegram with official notification of death and letter of condolence from the captain of the battalion.

 - The Next of Kin Memorial Plaque and Scroll